 The mission of the Deployment-at-Scale Working Group is to accelerate overall deployments of FIDO solutions in 2015 and 2016 by acting as subject matter experts and internal advisors within the FIDO Alliance on issues affecting the deployment of FIDO solutions.

-Chair: Ryouichi Sugimura, NTT DOCOMO
+Co-Chair: Ryouichi Sugimura, NTT DOCOMO

 Marketing Working Group